risevest/octonet/README.md

 ## About

-Octonet is an internal library (Rise) that provides utility functions for building microservices such as:
+octonet is a library that provides utility functions for building microservices such as:

 - Interservice communication (via REST)
 - Subscribing to events from RabbitMQ queues and NATS servers.